 - a.
 The Counseling Center and the Dean of Students Office continue to monitor the efficacy of this particular tool with attention toward whether it may be improved for the coming biennium. - b.
-Please refer to Appendix C for a copy of the release form. - 2.
+A copy of the release form is provided in this report.
+(See Appendix C: Release of Information: Dean of Students/Counseling Center) - 2.
 The Dean of Students Office has partnered with the Counseling Center to investigate alternative learning opportunities for students whose actions are found to be in violation of the College's Code related to AOD. - 3.
 The response to employees of the College who find themselves in violation of AOD policy remains static given PPSC's relationship to the Colorado Community Colleges System (CCCS, "the System").
 Discipline for employees who are found to be in violation of the College's policies related to AOD may include treatment and/or corrective action, up to and including termination.
 PPSC should plan regular review of best practices related to managing AOD abuse within an employee population.